-- 48. The Trustee Board Board of Trustees shall keep minutes of: - 48.1. all proceedings at general meetings of the Union and of meetings of the Trustee-BoardBoard-of-Trustees, and of committees of the Trustees present at each such meeting; and - 48.2. all resolutions of the Members and of the Trustee BoardBoard of Trustees - 48.3. and any such minute, if signed by the chair of the meeting at the next succeeding meeting, after approval by the succeeding meeting, shall, as against any Member or Trustee of the Union, be sufficient evidence of the proceedings or the resolution. - 49.
+- 48. The Board of Trustees shall keep minutes of: - 48.1. all proceedings at general meetings of the Union and of meetings of the Board of Trustees, and of committees of the Board of Trustees, including the names of the Trustees present at each such meeting; and

+- 48.2. all resolutions of the Members and of the Board of Trustees - 48.3. and any such minute, if signed by the chair of the meeting at the next succeeding meeting, after approval by the succeeding meeting, shall, as against any Member or Trustee of the Union, be sufficient evidence of the proceedings or the resolution. - 49.
 The minutes and papers of the meetings referred to in Clause 48 shall normally be considered open and shall be available to the Members on the Union's website, except where those minutes relate to any reserved or confidential matters, including without limitation staff-related or disciplinary matters.